 Here are the Gaudí attraction inclusions for the four main tourist passes in Barcelona:

-- Go Barcelona Pass – This pass includes free entry to 7 Gaudí attractions: Sagrada Familia, Park Guell, Casa Vicens, Casa Milà, Casa Batlló, Colonia Güell, and Gaudí Experience 4D.
-It also includes the option to join a Gaudi and Modernisme walking tour.
+- Go Barcelona Pass (All-Inclusive).
+Includes free entry to Sagrada Família, Park Güell (hosted entry), Casa Vicens, Casa Milà, Casa Batlló, Colònia Güell, and Gaudí Experiència.
+Also includes the option to join a Gaudí and Modernisme walking tour.

-- Barcelona Card – This card offers discounts to 6 Gaudí related attractions: Casa Vicens, Casa Milà, Casa Batlló, Palau Güell, Colonia Güell, and Gaudí Experience 4D, plus free entry to the Museu del Modernisme de Barcelona and Museu Nacional d’Art de Catalunya.
+- Barcelona Card.
+Offers discounts to Casa Vicens, Casa Milà, Casa Batlló, Palau Güell, Colònia Güell, and Gaudí Experiència, plus free entry to the Museu del Modernisme de Barcelona and Museu Nacional d’Art de Catalunya.

-- Articket Barcelona Museum Pass (a.k.a, Barcelona Art Passport) – This covers only art museums and none of Gaudí’s buildings, but does include the Museu Nacional d’Art de Catalunya.
+- Articket Barcelona Museum Pass.
+Covers only art museums and none of Gaudí’s buildings, but does include the Museu Nacional d’Art de Catalunya.

 There are also Gaudí and Modernisme specific passes and combination tickets:

-Gaudí Bundle – Includes timed entrance into both the Sagrada Familia and Park Güell, and downloadable audio guides (available in several languages) to both attractions that you can listen to on your phone (bring earphones) to guide your visits.
+- Gaudí Bundle.
+Includes timed entrance to both Sagrada Família and Park Güell, plus downloadable audio guides to both attractions.
 Tickets are delivered electronically by email.

-- 3 House combo ticket – Combi ticket includes timed entry to 3 of Gaudí’s most popular houses: Casa Batlló, Casa Milà, and Casa Vicens.
-Ticket currently saves you a couple of euros off online admission prices versus purchasing them separately online, so a ticket to consider if you plan to visit all three and are not purchasing one of the other passes.
+- 3 Houses of Gaudí combo.
+Timed entry to Casa Batlló, Casa Milà, and Casa Vicens.
+Saves a couple of euros versus buying them separately, so worth considering if you plan to visit all three and are not purchasing one of the other passes.

 Is there a best order to visit Gaudí attractions in Barcelona?

-For those planning to visit many of Gaudí’s works, I’d suggest either visiting them by geographical location as they are spread out throughout Barcelona (so group them together by neighborhood, see map below) or in chronological order to see how Gaudí’s work changed and progressed over time (see order of list of sites below).
+For those planning to visit many of Gaudí’s works, I’d suggest either visiting them by geographical location as they are spread out throughout Barcelona (so group them together by neighborhood, see map below) or in chronological order to see how Gaudí’s work changed and progressed over time (see the list of sites below, which follows chronological order).

-I would advise booking tickets ahead for both Park Güell and Sagrada Familia no matter what time of year to ensure you get in, and consider buying tickets ahead for some of the other sites during the summer.
+I would advise booking tickets ahead for both Park Güell and Sagrada Família no matter what time of year to ensure you get in, and consider buying tickets ahead for some of the other sites during the summer.
+In peak season, Sagrada Família and Park Güell regularly sell out two to four weeks in advance.

-If tickets are sold out online for when you plan to visit, consider booking a Gaudí walking tour such as this one that includes entry into both Park Güell and Sagrada Familia.
+If tickets are sold out online for when you plan to visit, consider booking a Gaudí walking tour such as this one that includes entry to both Park Güell and Sagrada Família.

-If you can, I’d visit Barcelona in the winter months (except around holidays and festivals) for the best experience as we visited in January and visitor numbers were low.
+If you can, I’d visit Barcelona in the winter months (except around holidays and festivals) for the best experience, as we’ve visited in January and visitor numbers were low.
 The only drawbacks to visiting in the winter are reduced opening times and poorer weather.

 For the best experience, I would try to plan your visits to Gaudí attractions for the least busy times of day to avoid long lines and crowded interiors.
 For the busiest sites, I would recommend visiting in the morning around opening time, especially for Sagrada Família, Casa Milà, Casa Batlló, and Park Güell.

-Booking tickets in advance can help ensure you get a desired entry time and I’d strongly recommend scheduling timed tickets in advance for both Sagrada Família and Park Güell as tickets can sell out in advance.
-If morning is not possible, try visiting later in the afternoon around closing time (note that most attractions stop allowing entrance 1 hour before closing).
+Booking tickets in advance can help ensure you get a desired entry time, and I’d strongly recommend scheduling timed tickets in advance for both Sagrada Família and Park Güell as tickets can sell out well in advance.
+If morning is not possible, try visiting later in the afternoon around closing time (note that most attractions stop allowing entrance one hour before closing).

 Here are some of the options:

-- This good value 2 hour walking tour provides a solid overview to Modernisme and Antoni Gaudí with an expert guide as you explore lots of examples of Modernisme.
-The tour includes views of the exteriors of several of Gaudí’s buildings but no visits.
+- This 2 hour Modernisme walking tour from Barcelona Tourism provides a solid overview of Modernisme and Antoni Gaudí with an expert guide as you explore lots of examples of Modernisme.
+The tour includes views of the exteriors of several of Gaudí’s buildings but no interior visits.
 It also comes with a number of discounts to museums and attractions.
-Tour currently 10% off if booked here via the Barcelona Tourism website.

-- This 5.5 hour guided walking tour includes visits to Casa Batlló, Sagrada Família (including a tower visit), and Park Güell as well as visits to see the exteriors of Casa Milà, and Casa Vicens.
+- This 5.5 hour guided walking tour by Take Walks includes visits to Casa Batlló, Sagrada Família (including a tower visit), and Park Güell as well as visits to see the exteriors of Casa Milà and Casa Vicens.
 We recommend this tour if you want to try to see as much as possible in several hours in Barcelona.

 - This 4 hour small group tour includes guided visits to both Park Güell and Sagrada Família.